DrAdamRoe/cloud-variations/README.md

 `gcloud services enable container.googleapis.com`

-and install the authentication plugin for kubectl, which you can read about [here](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke) if you are into kubernetes:
+and install the authentication plugin for kubectl, which you can read about [here](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin) if you are into kubernetes:

-`gcloud components install gke-gcloud-auth-plugin`
+`gcloud components install gke-gcloud-auth-plugin` Create a Kubernetes cluster with one _node_ in our region of choice:

-Now we can create a Kubernetes cluster:

-`gcloud container clusters create hello-cloud-cluster --num-nodes=1`
+`gcloud container clusters create hello-cloud-cluster --num-nodes=1 --location=europe-west6`

-You may crash out with an error that says _Please specify location_.
-Let's set it to Frankfurt:

-`gcloud config set compute/zone europe-west3-b`

-and try again to create the cluster with the above command.
-Now you might get a few yellow warnings, but no red errors.

-And now we are ready to interact with our Kubernetes cluster!
+Now we have our very own Kubernetes _cluster_ running on google cloud!

-Now, try to find out a bit about your cluster using `kubectl describe`, for example `kubectl describe nodes`, which will show a whole lot of hard to understand information about your kubernetes cluster.
+Try to find out a bit about your cluster using `kubectl describe nodes`, which will show a whole lot of hard to understand information about your kubernetes cluster.

 Create a _deployment_ based on our Docker image, effectively declaring that we want our Docker image to run in Kubernetes:

-`kubectl create deployment hello-cloud-server --image=europe-west3-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`
+`kubectl create deployment hello-cloud-server --image=europe-west6-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`

+You can see that we now have a container running:

+`kubectl desribe pods`

-Once you have run this, it is running already, but we have to expose it on the network to see it, mapping our local port 5022 to the public port 80 for HTTP:
+Although it is now running, our application is only accessible internally to Kubernetes.
+Now we have to expose it on the network to see it, mapping our local port 5022 to the public port 80 for HTTP:

 `kubectl expose deployment hello-cloud-server --type LoadBalancer --port 80 --target-port 5022`

+This is called exposing a _service_.
 You can now find the public (external) IP address of your application using:

 `kubectl get service hello-cloud-server`